Chrinkus/advent-of-code/2015/c/README.md

 # 2015 C Journal

+Each day I will try to comment on three aspects of my approach:

+1. **Challenge Notes** - How I approached the challenge.
+2. **Now vs Then** - I first attempted these problems two years ago when I was new to C. The code I wrote then has been moved to the `archive/` directory to track my progress.
+3. **Library Notes** - Specific parts of my support libraries that were used to complete the challenge.
+I'll make special note of times where changes to a support library were required to provide the appropriate functionality.

+## Building and Running Solutions

 These solutions will be utilizing CMake to resolve dependencies and build the code.
 From this directory enter the following:

 ```